 GVA offers high quality educational program and services for all its students in accord with the assessed needs of each student.
 GVA collaborates with parents, the student, teachers and other agencies as may be indicated, in order to best serve the educational needs of each student.
-If you have any questions or concerns related to special education services for GVA students, please contact the principal, Mr. Ruehle at (209) 576-2283 or m.ruehle@greatvalleyacademy.com.
-Likewise, if you have any questions regarding Section 504 or would like a copy of our policies, please contact Mr. Ruehle.
+If you have any questions or concerns related to special education or 504 services for GVA students, please contact the main office at (209) 545-7500.